All Episodes

 They are so invested in defeat.

-They are so in that they cannot allow victory, and so they are doing everything they can to make it appear as though something that is isn't, and that is that there's bipartisan support in the Congress to just leave the troops hanging out to dry.
+And that is that there's bipartisan support in the Congress to just leave the troops hanging out to dry.

 What I find interesting about this, among many other things, is this.

-Mirtha is the author of this slow bleed.
+Murthy is the author of this slow bleed.

-They want what they call a change of direction, and that change, General Murtha and his slow bleed strategy.
+They want what they call a change of direction and that change, General Murtha, and his slow bleed strategy.

-And it basically is this is to say you support the troops, to say you won't cut off funding, but then you do cut off reinforcements and resupplies, and you cut off equipment and you cut off training, uh, and then you keep saying you support the troops.
+And it basically is this: to say you support the troops, to say you won't cut off funding, but then you do cut off reinforcements and resupplies, and you cut off equipment and you cut off training.

-By the way, some new polling data I have uh from Neil Newhouse of public opinion strategy is a respected group that's gonna shock the Democrats because the national numbers on the war in Iraq and defeat versus victory, or vice versa, ought not nearly what the Democrats think.
+By the way, some new polling data I have from Neil Newhouse of Public Opinion Strategies, a respected group, that's going to shock the Democrats because the national numbers on the war in Iraq and defeat versus victory or vice versa are not nearly what the Democrats think the public opinion is on this.

 They discuss the political strategy.